Schmidt decision: History

-The applicant, Mr. Schmidt, was Roman Catholic, and the father of two young (school-aged) children.
+The applicant, Mr. Schmidt, was Roman Catholic, and the father of two school-aged children.
 The parents had earlier lived in Ontario, where they had enrolled their daughters in a public school, although a Roman Catholic school was available to them.
 In Ontario, members of the minority faith have the option of being residents, electors, and ratepayers of the public school system.

-Mr. Schmidt's employer transferred him to Calgary, where he sought to enroll his children in the public school system (as he had done in Ontario).
-Staff of the Calgary Board of Education advised Mr. Schmidt that he must either pay a non-resident tuition fee for each child or first enroll his children in the separate school system and negotiate with that system to have them transfer the children to the public school system (the Calgary Board of Education) and pay tuition.
-Mr. Schmidt objected to this process, on the basis that the parents of the children should have the direct opportunity to enroll their children in the public school system.
-(Mr. Schmidt, although a Roman Catholic, supported public school education and preferred to have his daughters educated in a public school.)
+Mr. Schmidt's employer, Air Canada, transferred him to Calgary, where he sought to enroll his children in the public school system as he had done in Ontario.
+While visiting a local public elementary school, a teacher asked about his religion.
+Mr. Schmidt answered that he was Catholic.
+After this encounter, staff of the Calgary Board of Education advised Mr. Schmidt that he must either pay a non-resident tuition fee for each child or sign a paper saying that he was not a Roman Catholic.

-Mr. Schmidt lodged a complaint with the Alberta Human Rights Commission.
+Mr. Schmidt paid the fee to enroll his children at the public school but at the same time lodged a complaint with the Alberta Human Rights Commission.
+Mr. Schmidt, although a Roman Catholic, supported public school education and preferred to have his daughters educated in a public school.

 A Board of Inquiry, organized pursuant to the Individual Rights Protection Act, 1972 (Alberta), found against him and upheld the proposition that, in Alberta, wherever a separate school jurisdiction exists, members of the minority faith that established the separate school jurisdiction must be considered and treated as residents, electors, and ratepayers of the separate school jurisdiction.
-The Board of Inquiry concluded that Mr. Schmidt would have to enroll his children with the Calgary Roman Catholic Separate School District and ask the Separate School District to enter into a tuition agreement with the Calgary Board of Education so that it (CBE) would enroll his child.
+The Board of Inquiry concluded that Mr. Schmidt would have to enroll his children with the Calgary Roman Catholic Separate School District and ask that district to enter into a tuition agreement with the Calgary Board of Education so that it (CBE) would enroll his child.

 Mr. Schmidt appealed the decision of the Board of Inquiry, by commencing an action before the Court of Queen's Bench, Alberta.
 The Court of Queen's Bench found in his favour, overturning the decision of the Board of Inquiry.

 The Calgary Board of Education appealed, and the decision of the Court of Queen's Bench was overturned on appeal to the Alberta Supreme Court, Appellate Division.